emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/kurtosis-localnet.md

 chmod u+x ~/launch-local-near-cluster.sh
 ```

-4) Launch the Kurtosis Axion Module:
+4) Launch the Kurtosis Fermi Module:

-If you're running the Axion-in-Kurtosis cluster on your local machine:
+If you're running the Fermi-in-Kurtosis cluster on your local machine:
 ```bash
 ~/launch-local-near-cluster.sh
 ```

-If you're running your Axion-in-Kurtosis cluster on a machine you intend to access remotely, replace `1.2.3.4` with the IP address of the machine you're running the cluster on:
+If you're running your Fermi-in-Kurtosis cluster on a machine you intend to access remotely, replace `1.2.3.4` with the IP address of the machine you're running the cluster on:
 ```bash
 ~/launch-local-near-cluster.sh --execute-params '{"backendIpAddress":"1.2.3.4"}'
 ```